QU-RoboSub/auv/README.md

 # auv
-The codebase for the AUV
+The codebase for the AUV, currently includes the new ros architecture